kodmunki/ku4js-webApp/README.md

 | --- | --- | --- |
 |This column contains the actual JavaScript API of the property or method in question.
 Proper syntax is depicted.
 Argument types are displyed in italics.
 Class/static methods are denoted with the class name, whereas instance level methods will begin with a dot.
 Example class/static method: **$.math.round(value:_Number_, nearest:_Number_)**.
 Example of an instance method: **.toString()**.
 Those methods prefixed by a $ are protected and should only be accessed from within a given instance. | The return values type, if any.
 A value of "this" in this column indicates the return of a reference to self | This column contains descriptions and any **Gotchas!** |

-An example project can be found in the [_example/ ](https://github.com/kodmunki/ku4js-webApp/tree/master/_example) directory at the project root.
+An example project can be found in the [_example/](https://github.com/kodmunki/ku4js-webApp/tree/master/_example) directory at the project root.

 ---

 #Setup
+ku4js-webApp ships with a [_TEMPLATE/](https://github.com/kodmunki/ku4js-webApp/tree/master/_TEMPLATE) so, although there is a dependent directory structure for a ku4js-webApp project, getting started is very simple!

 To get your project going simply follow these instructions:

 1. Copy the contents of _TEMPLATE into your project.
-2. Update the project name in the build script files.
+2. Update the project name (PROJNAME variable) in the sh and cmd build script files.
+To do this, simply open these files in a text editor and update the PROJNAME variable found on line 29 of each of these files.
 3. Build the application using the appropriate sh or cmd build script.

+You now should have a "compiled" JavaScript artifacts in your /bin directory.
+One, that is compressed, and one that is not compressed.

+To add your app to a web project:

-4. Add a reference in the desired HTML page to **_one_** of the artifacts in the /bin directory.
+1. Add a reference in the desired HTML page to **_one_** of the artifacts in the /bin directory. _(You will likely add refrence to the minified version)_
-5. Add a reference in the desired HTML page to the project's app.js file.
+2. Add a reference in the desired HTML page to your ku4js-webApp project's app.js file.

+There!
+You are now set up for development!

 ---

 ##Models
-Has access to the following protected methods and properties:
+The first component of an MVC application is M (Model). ku4js-webApp projects keep all model files in the models/ directory.
+Each model represents a core component of the application.
+Each model has read/write access to the applications state, the client-side NoSQL database, ajax services, sockets, and the application mediator used to notify views of state changes.

+ku4js-webApp models are intended to be the sole driver of application state and the medium through which your application accesses the server and the client-side NoSQL database.
+Developer implemented ku4js-webApp models can be accessed by ku4js-webApp controllers and ku4js-webApp views, to call methods and read state respectively.

+ **For further details you can view the [example/](https://github.com/kodmunki/ku4js-webApp/tree/master/_example) application or watch the tutorial videos COMING SOON.**

+API and template documentation follow:

+###ku4js-webApp model API:

 | API | Return | Description |
 | --- | --- | --- |